 It’s had no trouble inflating our tubed tyres and popping the bead every time we’ve used it.

 What’s not?It’s hard to pick faults with it.
 I guess I could say it gets a little hot when its been on for a while.
 It vibrates hard and you need to be careful how you hold it because there is a fast turning and exposed mechanism that could easily catch a finger.
 But that’s about it.
 Also, bear in mind that it doesn’t come with a pressure gauge, so you will need to remove the pump each time to check.
 Here’s a few gauges on sportsbikeshop.com and here’s some on Amazon.
 A decent one should set you back £15 max.

 The Rocky Creek Motopressor is a brilliant bit of kit.
 For serious motorcycle travel it’s wise to carry a puncture repair kit and this will make a great addition to your gear.
 It’s super lightweight, small, extremely well-priced, minimalist and works brilliantly.

 Rocky Creek Motopressor Motorcycle Tyre Pump Review: 20/20

 We may receive a commission, at no cost to you, if you purchase a product using the affiliate links on this page.
 We’re not sponsored, are completely impartial and don’t run ads.
 So this helps us keep the site running.
 Thank you for your support.

 Read more on Adventure Bike Gear

 Thanks for checking out our Rocky Creek Motorcycle Tyre Pump Review.
 We hope you enjoyed it!
-Here’s a few more articles on motorcycle clothing, gear and equipment that we recommend you read next.
+Here’s a few more articles on motorcycle clothing that we recommend you read next.